CESNET/du-docs/docs/expose.md

 The `secretref` must match tne metadata name of the `Secret`.

 *IMPORTANT*
 The password protection is applied only on external traffic, i.e., user will be prompted for a password.
 However, traffic from other pods bypasses authentication if it communicates directly with the `Service` IP.
 This can be mitigated applying `Network Policy`.
-TBD.
+See [Security](/docs/security.html).

 #### Big Data Upload